+- 0x00 Unspecified

-0x01 Normal priority VoIP session
+- 0x01 Normal priority VoIP session

-0x02 High priority VoIP session (e.g. E911)
+- 0x02 High priority VoIP session (e.g., E911)

-all other values are currently reserved.
+All other values are currently reserved.

-Source IP Address and Destination IP Address are a pair of 32-bit IPV4 addresses, or zero for no match (i.e., a wildcard specification that will match any request from the MTA).
+Source IP address and destination IP address represent a pair of 32-bit IPV4 addresses, or zero for no match (i.e., a wildcard specification that will match any request from the MTA).

-Source Port and Destination Port are a pair of 16-bit values, or zero for no match
+Source port and destination port define a pair of 16-bit values, or zero for no match